Varin6/Hover-Buttons/README.md

 ### Option 3 (SCSS)
 - Download repo
+- `npm install`
+- `npm run watch` if you want it to watch and compile your SCSS as you work on it
 - Comment out sets you don't need in `/scss/hoverbuttons.scss`
 - Adjust your variables in `/scss/_variables.scss`
 - Compile and add CSS file to your project